Llangrove: Congregational Chapel

 Former non-conformist chapel adjoining former rectory (Llangrove Cottage qv). c1840.
 Built of coursed and squared sandstone rubble with ashlar dressings and a hipped slate roof.
 Rectangular shaped building adjoining Llangrove Cottage to west, north entrance, moulded cornice and string course, cast iron canopy supported on four pillars to entrance, semi-circular headed doorway with fanlight and panelled doors.
 Two windows to west side with flat arches, stone heads with keystones and glazing bar sash windows.
 Interior consists of panelled shutters to windows and panelled dado and central cupola.

 Llangrove Cottage was bought by the Reverend John Jones who added a large room which was used for public worship and it became known as the Langrove Congregational Church.
 In the garden, it is said lie several gravestones and somewhere under the front doorway is the Jones family vault where some of the family, and the children who died young, are buried.

 This ceased to be a place of worship 20 October 1968.
 It remains on its old site in a farmyard.
 It obtained Grade II Listed Building status on 3 July 1985.

-Wesleyan Chapel

-Closed 23 June 1968.
-Has since been converted into a domestic dwelling.

 Methodist Chapel

-This has ceased to be a place of worship and has been converted into a dwelling.
+This has ceased to be a place of worship 23 June 1968 and has been converted into a dwelling.